MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-page-layout.md

     :::image type="content" source="media/tutorial-custom-layouts/select-custom-layout.png" alt-text="Select custom page layout when creating a new web page.":::

-1. Add any additional content to the editable sections of the page.
+1. Add any more content to the editable sections of the page.

 ### Additional page configuration